 The first examination is usually the easiest to perform and may be the most valid, as a patient’s anticipatory pain or an effusion limiting the examination may not have yet developed.

 Assess gait (if possible) and the ability to perform a straight leg raise (evaluates the extensor complex).
 Evaluate the knee for ecchymoses, swelling (extra-articular fluid), effusion (intra-articular fluid), masses, patella location and size, muscle mass, erythema, and evidence of local trauma.
 With the patient supine, determine whether leg lengths are equal or unequal.
 Ask the patient to demonstrate the best possible active range of motion.
 Assess distal neurovascular function.
 Palpate the nontender areas first and work toward the tender area to minimize patient apprehension.
 Include palpation of the patella, patellar facets, proximal fibula, and femoral and tibial condyles for pain and crepitus.
 Make note of joint effusion, tenderness, increased temperature, strength, sensation, and location of pulses.

 Examine the patella for size, shape, and location with the knee in flexion.
 Assess patellar mobility with the knee in extension for lateral and medial movement without apprehension.
-Palpate the popliteal space for masses, swelling, and ...
+Palpate the popliteal space for masses, ...